zendframework/zf2-documentation/docs/languages/en/modules/zend.form.file-upload.rst

   :ref:`Zend\\InputFilter\\FileInput <zend.input-filter.file-input>`.
-- The ``FileInput`` will automatically prepend an :ref:`Upload Validator <zend.validator.file.upload>`, to securely validate that the file is actually an uploaded file, and to report any other types of upload errors to the user.
+- The ``FileInput`` will automatically prepend an :ref:`Upload Validator <zend.validator.file.upload>`, to securely validate that the file is actually an uploaded file, and to report other types of upload errors to the user.